 Archimedes might come across as a crusty old owl who wants nothing more than a bit more sleep … but if you’re a highly sensitive introvert, you’ve undoubtedly had those days where you were more than a little grumpy because you were tired.

 He is easily offended, such as when he and Merlin are given the coldest, draftiest room in the castle.
+(And as much as we hate to admit it, we HSPs do get offended easily.)

 Sometimes HSPs are unlikely heroes.
+Even in Disney movies.

 8. Milo (Atlantis)